Tomas-M/dynfilefs/README.md

 Mount filesystem to [mount_dir], provide a virtual file [mount_dir]/virtual.dat of size [size_MB] All changes made to virtual.dat file are stored to [storage_file] file(s)

-    -d                       - Do not fork to background, debug mode
+  -d                       - Debug mode; do not fork to background

+  --file [storage_file]
+  [storage_file]
+  -f [storage_file]        - Path to the file where changes to the virtual file will be stored.
+                           - The storage file is created with the provided name to store metadata, and then additional storage files are created with the same base name with extension suffixes such as .0, .1, .2, etc.
+                           - If the storage exists, it will be reused.

   --mountdir [mount_dir]
+  [mount_dir]
-    -m [mount_dir]           - Path to a directory where the fileszstem will be mounted
+  -m [mount_dir]           - Specifies the directory where the filesystem will be mounted.
-                             - The directory must be empty, else it will refuse to mount
+                           - The directory must be empty, or the mount operation will be refused.

-    --file [storage_file]
-    -f [storage_file]        - Path to a file where all changes will be stored
-                             - If file exists, it will be used
-                             - If file does not exist, it will be created empty

   --size [size_MB]
+  -o size=[size_MB]
-    -s [size_MB]             - The virtual.dat file will be size_MB big
+  -s [size_MB]             - Sets the size of the virtual.dat file in MB.
+                           - If storage file exists, you can specify bigger size_MB than before, in that case the size of virtual file will be enlarged.
+                           - If the specified size_MB is smaller than before, it will be ignored and the previous stored value of size_MB will be reused.
+                           - If the size is specified as +size_MB (note the plus sign prefix), then the virtual file will grow by size_MB if storage_file exists.

   --split [split_size_MB]
+  -o split=[split_size_MB]
-    -p [split_size_MB ]      - Maximum data size per storage_file.
-Multiple storage files
+  -p [split_size_MB ]      - Sets the maximum data size per storage file.
+Multiple files
                              will be created if [size_MB] > [split_size_MB].
-                               Beware that actual file size (including index of offsets) may be bigger than split_size_MB, so use max 4088 on FAT32 to be safe.
+                             Beware that actual file size (including internal indexes) may be bigger than split_size_MB, so use max 4088 on FAT32 to be safe, because FAT32 does not support individual files bigger than 4GB.
+                           - This parameter is ignored if storage file exists, in that case the previous stored value is reused.

 Example usage: